Successful pilots never stop learning! But what are the best aviation resources, books, websites, and equipment?

-There is also another resource I didn’t mention below: my weekly email updates.
+In addition to all the aviation resources I listed, you can also get weekly emails.
 I will send you aviation tips, resources, and links to articles.
 You can sign up here:

 If you could only buy one aviation book, buy this one.
 It is a little spendy, but it is a resource you will use throughout your aviation career.

 Please don’t buy these books.
 You can get them free here to include the AIM and the Instrument Pilot’s Handbook and Instrument Procedures Handbook (a must for every IFR pilot).

 I wrote this book to take the confusion out of instrument flying.
 If you don’t fly instruments that often, and you need someone to explain instruments in a simple, easy-to-understand way, this book is for you.

 This is an invaluable aviation resource.
 I love their magazine.
 I have learned so much reading this magazine.
 I always read the whole thing.